 My naturopath saw me when I was 88 pounds, struggling with severe hypoglycemia, and full of anxiety; even she did not consider parasites as the source of my newfound troubles.
 I review this topic over and over in my head: how could I spend all of 2015 on a complete downward spiral and do nothing to help myself before my conditioned worsened?
 It’s simple: I trusted the ability of modern medicine to heal, to cure, to recognize the amiss; I also was out of my mind and didn’t recognize how truly off my personality was that year.
 I attributed my moodiness to Fordham, my hypoglycemia to some ridiculous chance that I always had it but didn’t recognize it until I went vegan and began eating a high-carb diet, and my weight loss to this hypoglycemia.
 I knew I wasn’t starving myself, but no one in their right mind should attribute a 40-pound weight drop to an intrinsic digestive disorder.
 Hypogylcemia is a product of inner tension, the body’s inability to function without impediment; the adrenals cannot maintain blood sugar when they constantly play a role in immunity.
 Hypyoglycemia must be caused by some other digestive dysfunction, such as pathogenic overgrowth, which once again, arises out of disordered mechanisms within.

-If we don’t believe parasites are at the root cause of digestive ailments, perpetuating little research regarding the matter, then we would remain equally unaware of how many different species exist.
+If we don’t believe parasites are at the root cause of digestive ailments, perpetuating little research regarding the matter, then we would remain equally unaware of how many different species exist in the worn guts of Americans.
 Isn’t it possible a greater variety of them affect the population than we have taken the time to identify?

-Household pets commonly carry parasites; combined with the notion that more species may exist than we’re aware of, perhaps we’re opening ourselves up to a whole world of zoonotic disease (spread between animals and people) every time we pet or kiss our animals.
+Household pets commonly carry parasites; we’re opening ourselves up to a whole world of zoonotic disease (spread between animals and people) every time we pet or kiss our animals.

 The CDC acknowledges that hookworms and roundworms are easily passed from pets to their owners; no statistic is offered regarding the matter.
 Think of how many of us have animals in our homes that travel outdoors and indoors multiple times a day, sleep on our couches and in our beds, lick our faces after licking their bodies (flees often have parasites), and offer countless opportunities for us to spread their pathogens after we pet them?
 While we’re eating we may absentmindedly pet them.
 We may groom them and touch our phones, later rub our mouths or eat while checking our email.
 The possibilities are endless…